magento/devdocs/guides/v2.2/mtf/configuration.md

 ## `phpunit.xml` {#phpunit_xml}

 The `<magento2_root_dir>/dev/tests/functional/phpunit.xml` contains PHPUnit configuration settings.
-Blocks of settings are described in [PHPUnit documentation], except `<php>` that contains parameters described in the following table.
+Blocks of settings are described in the [PHPUnit documentation], except `<php>`, which contains parameters described in the following table.
 See the default phpunit.xml code at [`dev/tests/functional/phpunit.xml.dist`][].

 | Parameter | Description | `value` | Usage |
 |----------